facebook••facebook••youtube••contact••index••home

 audio_cable_icon Inputs

-The E2x2 OTG, like the original E2x2, is a basic 2-in/2-out design.
+The E2x2 OTG, like the original E2x2, is a 2-in/2-out design.
 In other words, it has two input channels for mics or instruments and two output channels for stereo monitors.
 The star of the show are the two ultra-linear mic preamps with 58 dB of gain, 115 dB dynamic range, and -130.5 dBu EIN.
-I characterize them as ultra-clean and neutral and, along with the great headphone amp, one of the reasons I chose the E2x2 OTG.
+That means they are ultra-clean and, to my ears, neutral and colorless.

 Most of the preamp gain adjustment range is smooth and even, but near 3 o'clock jumps to larger increments.
 You may not notice with condenser mics since they have modest gain requirements, but I tried a Shure SM57—a gain-hungry dynamic mic—and noticed the large gain jump near the end of the range.